 And there is a wonderful side effect.
 This activity demonstrates that the chat function is more than a noisy distraction.
-The chat is a wonderful tool we should integrate, use, play with and explore into our online interactions.
+A chat function is a wonderful tool we should integrate, use, play with and explore in our online interactions.

 How the Mad Tea Chat works online

 You need a video conferencing platform that offers a chat function.

 - Prepare a series of 6-10 prompts (in line with the purpose & topic of your online session).
 Write the prompt in capital letters to distinguish prompts easily from answers.

 - Copy the first prompt and post it in the chat box.

 - Invite people to finish the prompt with a short sentence.
 Mention to not overthink the answer but rather reply intuitively.

 - People type their answers into the chat but wait to hit the enter button.
 Ask them to wait till you say ‘GO’, so that everyone simultaneously presses the enter button.

 - Say ‘GO’ and a series of answers will pop up in the chat.